 Why This Matters

 Don't fall into the trap of memorizing names and dates in isolation.
 Each figure here represents a conceptual breakthrough that built on previous work and enabled future discoveries.
 When you study Viète's symbolic notation, connect it to how Descartes used that notation to merge algebra with geometry.
-When you encounter Newton's calculus, recognize how Kepler's laws of motion created the problems Newton needed calculus to solve.
-Know what mathematical revolution each figure represents—that's what exam questions will actually test.
+When you encounter Newton's calculus, recognize how Kepler's laws of planetary motion created the problems Newton needed calculus to solve.
+Know what mathematical revolution each figure represents.
+That's what exam questions will actually test.

 The Symbolic Revolution: Creating Modern Mathematical Language